ARCANGEL0/ResumeMe/README.md

 ResumeMe is a small, web app that helps you build a clean resume fast and easily, with some features such as:

-- 🌍 **48+ Languages** — Multilingual provider that allows you to swap multiple languages for your resume.
+- 🌍 **Lang support** > Multiple languages available in entire page and resumee using i18n with over 40+ different langs.
-- 🎨 **15+ Premium Templates** — Modern, Classic, Minimal, Creative, Professional, Executive, and more.
-All print-ready A4 format (More to be added futurely).
+- 🎨 **Multiple Templates** > Modern, Classic, Minimal, Creative, Professional, Executive, and etc. All print-ready A4 format, each template is a separate .tsx file, custom templates can be added.
-- ⚡ **Live Preview** — Type on the left, see your CV update in real-time on the right.
+- ⚡ **Live Preview** > Type on the left, see your CV update in real-time on the right.
 No refresh needed.
-- 🧩 **Smart Sections** — Add, remove, and reorder sections with drag-and-drop.
+- 🧩 **Smart Sections** > Add, remove, and reorder sections with drag-and-drop.
 Customize every part of your CV.
-- 📄 **One-Click PDF Export** — Download a print-ready A4 PDF in seconds.
-No watermarks, no paywalls, it generates HTML to PDF directly.
+- 📄 **One-Click PDF Export** > Download a print-ready A4 PDF in seconds by converting HTML to PDF directly.
-- 💾 **Auto-Save** — Your CV is saved automatically in your browser.
-Never lose your work.
+- 💾 **Auto-Save** > CV is saved in Browser's localStorage, so data will remain and persist after refresh.
-- 🎯 **Zero Backend** — No signup, no database, no tracking.
-Your data stays on your device.

 ---

-## 🚀 Quick Start
+## Quick Start

 > Prerequisites: [Node.js 18+](https://nodejs.org) installed on your machine.